Instagram tests using AI, other tools for age verification

 Kids technically have to be at least 13 to use Instagram, similar to other social media platforms.
 But some circumvent this either by lying about their age or by having a parent do so.
 Teens aged 13 to 17, meanwhile, have additional restrictions on their accounts — for instance, adults they are not connected to can't send them messages — until they turn 18.

 The use of uploaded IDs is not new, but the other two options are.
 To use the face-scanning option, a user has to upload a video selfie.
-That video is then sent to Yoti, a London-based startup that uses people's facial features to estimate their age.
+That video is then sent to Yoti, a company that uses people's facial features to estimate their age.

-Yoti has been working with several big U.K. supermarkets on face-scanning cameras at self-check-out counters.
-It has also started verifying the age of users of the youth-oriented French video chatroom app Yubo.
+Yoti has been working with several big U.K. supermarkets on face-scanning counters at self-check-out counters.
+It has also started verifying the age of new users of the youth-oriented French video chatroom app Yubo.

 While Instagram is likely to follow through with its promise to delete an applicant’s facial imagery and not try to use it to recognize individual faces, the normalization of face-scanning presents other societal concerns, said Daragh Murray, a senior lecturer at the University of Essex’s law school.